Elliot Slessor

 Elliot Slessor (born 4 August 1994) is an English professional snooker player.

 In May 2013, Slessor qualified for the 2013–14 and 2014–15 professional Main Tour as one of four semi-finalists from the first Q School event.

 Career

 Slessor began playing snooker at the age of eight after his aunt bought him a table for Christmas.
-He joined the main snooker tour in May 2013 after he won through Qualifying School courtesy of a 4–0 victory over Chris Wakelin.
+He joined the main snooker tour in May 2013 after he won through the 2013 Q School courtesy of a 4–0 victory over Chris Wakelin.

 2013/2014 season

 Slessor's first wins as a professional were at the qualifying rounds of the 2013 Australian Goldfields Open 5–4 against Jamie Clarke and 5–2 against Cao Yupeng, before losing 5–2 to Simon Bedford.
 His debut at the main stage of a ranking event came at the Indian Open by seeing off Kurt Maflin 4–2.
 In New Delhi he lost 4–2 to Mark Davis.
 Slessor also suffered first round exits at the UK Championship and Welsh Open 6–2 to Liang Wenbo and 4–1 to Stephen Maguire respectively.
 He finished his first season on tour ranked world number 112.